pramine/flhr-k8s-jenkins/README.md

 > Note: If you forgot the password, run the command `$ printf $(kubectl get secret --namespace jenkins jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo`

+> If at any time while attempting to access the Jenkins Web UI, you recieve a browser error, i.e. 502, clear the browser cache and restart it or either open an "New Incognito Window" (Google Chrome) or "New Private Window" (Firefox).

 After logging in, you may notice an red administrative monitor alert near the top of the page.
 Select it to review the alert message.
 Most likely, a dependancy is required or a plugin update is available.
 Select **Correct**

 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/jenkins-updates.png)

 ### Installing the Required Updates and Plugins

-Then, choose the updates to install and select **Download now and install after restart** \
+Then, choose the updates to install and select **Download now and install after restart** .
 On the following page, choose **Restart Jenkins when installation is complete and no jobs are running**

 After a few minutes, if the status does not change, select **Return to Dashboard** and complete the login prompt. \
-From the dashboard, select **Manage Jenkins** and scroll down to select **Manage Plugins** \
-Then, choose the updates to install and select **Download now and install after restart** \
+From the dashboard, select **Manage Jenkins** and scroll down to select **Manage Plugins** .
+Then, choose the updates to install and select **Download now and install after restart** .
 On the following page, choose **Restart Jenkins when installation is complete and no jobs are running**

 After a few minutes, if the status does not change, select **Return to Dashboard**.
 > Its possible the Web UI service will not automatically recover and report a "502 Bad Gateway" error.
 Because we configured Jenkins to use persistance storage, we just need to reset the pod.